Payroll of the home worker employed by an individual

 That's the most advantageous amount that applies.

-The calculation of the gross monthly salary varies according to whether the employee has regular or irregular working hours.
+The calculation of the basic gross monthly salary varies according to whether the employee has regular or irregular working hours:

 Regular working hours

-The duration of work is regular where the employment contract provides for one of the following provisions:
+The working hours are regular where the employment contract provides for one of the following provisions:

 • Fixed weekly working hours